vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 you'll eat with Me too.
 You'll do so <br>
 when I'll take you in from the street."

-"You will take my gifts as my pet, <br>
+"You will take My boons as My pet, <br>
 and know you will have what you need <br>
 when you need it.
 I'll be you creed." <br>
 For all this I'll be in Low's debt.